blackboxlogic/OsmTagsTranslator/README.md

 		UNIT as [addr:unit],
 		LANDMARK as [name] -- Null or empty tags get thrown out FROM Elements
-	-- JSON dictionary files become joinable tables (with the same name) with columns: "LookupKey" and "LookupValue" LEFT JOIN Directions as pre
+	-- JSON dictionary files become joinable tables (with the same name as the file) with columns: "LookupKey" and "LookupValue" LEFT JOIN Directions as pre
 		ON pre.LookupKey = PREDIR -- These lookup are case-insensitive
 	LEFT JOIN Directions as post